Thinking About Selling Your Home in 2026? Start Preparing Now

 Even small changes now can translate into thousands of dollars in added value later.

 Start the process of editing your home early.
 Tackle closets, attics, basements, and storage spaces now instead of scrambling right before photos and showings.
 A cleaner, more spacious home feels bigger and more welcoming to potential buyers.
+A deep cleaning is really important.
+A clean home gives the buyer the impression that your home is well maintained and cared for.
+Wipe down trim, baseboards, ceiling fans, clean bathroom tile, clean grout, apply new caulking if needed.

 4. Stay on Top of Maintenance